ScutGame/Scut/readme.md

 What's Scut Game Server Framework?
 =================
 Scut is a free, open source, Stable game server framework, which support C#/Python/Lua script.
-Scut's design philosophy is to "Developing online game easier"£¬It includes a development framework and no-sql/database storage services, and many game system modules.
+Scut's design philosophy is to "Developing online game easier", It includes a development framework and no-sql/database storage services, and many game system modules.
 Save a lot of game developers working hours, it allows the user to focus on business logic.
 Scut Game Server Framework also provide ScutSDK(eg. for Cocos2d-x) which make communications between server and client very easy.

 Benefits Features
 ----------------